 Neuroimaging, preferably MRI, is done if it has not already recently been done.

 Tests to determine the cause

 If it is not clear from neuroimaging or the previous history, tests to determine the cause may include

-CSF analysis to check for metabolic disorders
+Cerebrospinal fluid (CSF) analysis to check for metabolic disorders

 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.

-Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized; tuberous sclerosis is a common cause.
+Usually, infantile spasms occur in infants with serious brain disorders and developmental abnormalities that often have already been recognized; tuberous sclerosis complex is a common cause.

 Do electroencephalography to confirm the diagnosis, and other tests (eg, brain MRI and metabolic and genetic testing) to evaluate the cause of infantile spasm.

 Adrenocorticotropic hormone (ACTH) is the most effective treatment, but vigabatrin is the drug of choice for spasms caused by tuberous sclerosis complex and is often used in children who have an established preexisting serious brain injury or malformation or who do not tolerate or respond to ACTH; oral corticosteroids may also be used.

 |Drug Name||Select Trade|